glaukiol1/sendit-spammer/README.md

 Now, after you have copied the JSON payload, go and create a new file, you can name this whatever you like.

-Then, in line 30 of main.py, change the '/home/kali/Desktop/json_payload.txt' with '/your/new/path'.
+Then, in line 30 of main.py, change the '/home/kali/Desktop/json_payload.txt' with your new path.
 That new path should be the full path to your JSON payload file.

 Open sendit.sh, and change '/home/kali/Desktop/main.py' to the full path to your main.py file.